-• The Benziger Family Winery (Glen Ellen, Sonoma Valley): Wine Spectator magazine hailed this family-run winery as having "the most comprehensive tour in the wine industry."
-The exceptional self-guided tour, which includes a free 40-minute tram ride through the estate vineyards, is both informative and fun.
+• Benziger Family Winery (Glen Ellen): Wine Spectator magazine hailed this family-run winery as having "the most comprehensive tour in the wine industry."
+The exceptional self-guided tour, which includes a \$10 40-minute tram ride through the estate vineyards, is both informative and fun.
 Tram tickets are a hot commodity, so be sure to plan ahead for this one.
 See p.
-130.
+127.

-3 The Best Experiences Beyond the Wineries
+3 The Best Experiences beyond the Wineries

-• Hot-Air Ballooning over Napa's Vineyards: Admit it: Floating over lush green pastures in a hot-air balloon is something you've always dreamed of but never gotten around to actually doing.
+- Hot-Air Ballooning over Napa's Vineyards: Admit it: Floating over lush green pastures in a hot-air balloon is something you've always dreamed of but never gotten around to actually doing.
 Here's your best chance: Napa Valley is the busiest hotair balloon "flight corridor" in the world-and what more romantic place to sail up, up, and away?
-For recommendations on the best Napa hot-air balloon companies, see "More to See & Do," in chapter 4.

-- Spreading out Your Picnic Blanket for a Gourmet Alfresco Feast: You've been with the crowds all day-sitting with them in traffic and sipping elbow-to-elbow in the tasting rooms.
+For recommendations on the best Napa hot-air balloon companies, see "More to See & Do," in chapter 4. - Spreading Out Your Picnic Blanket for a Gourmet Alfresco Feast: You've been with the crowds all day-sitting with them in traffic and sipping elbow-to-elbow in the tasting rooms.
 If the thought of joining the masses for a meal after all that seems about as romantic and relaxing as a New York subway ride, cancel your restaurant reservations and pack a picnic instead.
 Both Napa and Sonoma have some of the most spectacular picnic spots on the planet, not to mention incredible artisan food products and excellent places to fill your basket.
-See "Where to Stock Up for a Picnic & Where to Enjoy It," in chapter 4 for details on picnicking in Napa, and see "Where to Stock Up for a Picnic & Where to Enjoy It," in chapters 5 and 6 for details on picnicking in Sonoma. - Pampering Yourself at a Spa: The Wine Country is the perfect place to relax-so what better place to indulge in a tension-relieving massage, a purifying facial, or a rejuvenating body wrap?
-My favorite spots to spa it are St. Helena's White Sulphur Springs Inn & Spa (© 707/967-8366), Health Spa Napa Valley (© 707/967-8800), the Fairmont Sonoma Mission Inn & Spa (© 800/257-7544), and Hotel Healdsburg (© 707/431-2800).
+See "Where to Stock Up for a Picnic & Where to Enjoy It," in chapter 4 for details on picnicking in Napa.
+For details on picnicking in Sonoma, see "The Local Farmer's Market" and "Where to Stock Up for a Picnic & Where to Enjoy It," in chapter 5. - Pampering Yourself at a Spa: The Wine Country is the perfect place to relax-so what better place to indulge in a tension-relieving massage, a purifying facial, or a rejuvenating body wrap?
+My favorite spas are St. Helena's Health Spa Napa Valley (© 707/967-8800), the Fairmont Sonoma Mission Inn & Spa (© 800/257-7544), and Hotel Healdsburg (© 707/431-2800).
 See chapter 4 for details on Napa spas, chapter 5 for Sonoma, and chapter 6 for Hotel Healdsburg. - Horseback Riding through the Wine Country: If you like horses, consider seeing the countryside from the saddle.
-Napa Valley Trail Rides and Sonoma Cattle Company (© 707/255-2900) will lead any level of rider on a leisurely ride through beautiful Skyline Park in Napa.
-Or contact Triple Creek Horse Outfit (© 707/933-1600), which orchestrates rides in both Napa's Bothe-Napa Valley State Park and Sonoma's Jack London State Historical Park.
+Triple Creek Horse Outfit (© 707/933-1600) orchestrates rides in both Napa's Bothe-Napa Valley State Park and Sonoma's Jack London State Historical Park.
 The season runs from April through October.
-See "More to See & Do," in chapters 4 and 5. - Touring Sonoma's Wineries on Two Wheels: With quiet, gently sloping country roads and lots of bucolic scenery, Sonoma is perfect for cycling.
-Local bike tours will rent you a bike, take you on one of their organized excursions to wineries, provide a gourmet lunch featuring local foodstuffs, and also carry any wine you purchase and even help with shipping it home.
-See "More to See & Do," in chapter 4 and "Touring Sonoma Valley by Bike," in chapter 5. - Getting Your Thrills in the Skies: If you're the thrill-seeking type, catch a panoramic ride in an authentic 1940 Boeing-built
+See "More to See & Do," in chapters 5 and 6. - Touring Sonoma's Wineries on Two Wheels: With quiet, gently sloping country roads and lots of bucolic scenery, Sonoma is perfect for cycling.
+Local bike tours will rent you a bike, take you on one of their organized excursions to wineries, provide a gourmet lunch featuring local foodstuffs, and also

-Stearman biplane with Vintage Aircraft Company (© 707/938-2444), whose planes depart from the south end of Sonoma Valley.
+- carry any wine you purchase and even help with shipping it home.
+See "More to See & Do," in chapter 4 and "Touring Sonoma Valley by Bike," in chapter 5. - Getting Your Thrills in the Skies: If you're the thrill-seeking type, catch a panoramic ride in an authentic 1940 Boeing-built Stearman biplane with Vintage Aircraft Company (© 707/938-2444).
+Planes depart from the south end of Sonoma Valley.
 See "More to See & Do," in chapter 5.